British Thomson-Houston: AEI (Associated Electrical Industries)

 To try to cure internal political and efficiency problems, AEI stopped using the BTH and Metrovick names on 1 January 1960.
 This led to a huge decline in sales because no-one had heard of "AEI" before, and in turn, a massive drop in AEI's stock price.
 Continued attempts to streamline what was two separate management structures continued to fail, and by the mid-60s the entire AEI group was in financial trouble.
 The AEI name was first used on products in 1961.
 By 1967 AEI brands included Siemens Edison Swan, Hotpoint, Birlec and W.T.
 Henley.

-Britain's first commercial nuclear power facility was built between 1956 and 1962 at Berkeley.
-This was followed by the building and commissioning of the 25M Chilbolton (radar) Dish at Chilbolton Observatory between 1963 and 1967.
 The AEI research lab (building BR57) was built in 1960 at the Boughton Road site.
 At this point the size of the Rugby site peaked, with all of the company's land west of the Black Path built over.

+Britain's first commercial nuclear power facility was built between 1956 and 1962 at Berkeley.
+This was followed by the building and commissioning of the 25 m Chilbolton radar dish at Chilbolton Observatory between 1963 and 1967.